 Savor Local Flavors at El Quim de la Boqueria

-For lunch, head to El Quim de la Boqueria, a famous tapas bar located right inside the Boqueria Market.
-Known for its delicious and fresh ingredients, this place serves up some of the best tapas in Barcelona.
-Try the fried eggs with baby squid or the shrimp and garlic tapas for an authentic taste of Catalan cuisine.
-Don’t forget to wash it down with a glass of local vermouth or a refreshing sangria.
+For lunch, make your way to El Quim de la Boqueria, a renowned tapas bar located right inside the Boqueria Market.
+Famous for its fresh and high-quality ingredients, this spot serves some of the best tapas in Barcelona.
+Be sure to try the fried eggs with baby squid or the shrimp and garlic tapas—both offer an authentic taste of Catalan cuisine.
+To complete your meal, don’t forget to wash it down with a glass of local vermouth or a refreshing sangria, adding the perfect touch to your lunch experience.

 Afternoon: Gaudí’s Masterpieces